scallop-io/hackerlink-solana-vote-scraper/README.md

  - Maximum concurrent connections per IP: 40
  - Maximum connection rate per 10 seconds per IP: 40
  - Maximum amount of data per 30 second: 100 MB

+## improvement

+ - We can use Solana Python SDK.
+ - More efficient.
+ - More readable.